-The origin of the Hamiltonstovare can be traced back to the 19th century Sweden.
+The origin of the Hamiltonstovare can be traced back to nineteenth-century Sweden.
 This dog breed was developed by Count Adolf Patrick Hamilton, founder of the Swedish Kennel Club.
-This hound dog was originally called "Swedish Hound" until it was renamed in 1921 to honour Hamilton as its foremost breed advocate and breeder.
+This hound dog was originally called ‘Swedish hound,’ until it was renamed in 1921 to honour Hamilton as its foremost breed advocate and breeder.

 In 1886, the Hamiltonstovare became the most popular hound in the country.
 Today, this dog breed is still not as popular outside of Sweden and so is considered a rare breed, although it is slowly making a name for itself in the UK as both a companion and a show dog.

-It is also important to provide this dog mentally and physically stimulating activities since it can pick up bad habits out of boredom such as digging and chewing.
+It is also important to provide this dog mentally and physically stimulating activities since it can pick up bad habits out of boredom, such as digging and chewing.
 Since it is bred to follow directions as a hunting companion, the Hamiltonstovare is not a hard breed to train.
 The key to its successful training is positive reinforcement in the form of treats and praises.
-Early socialisation also plays a big part in making sure it grows up to be a well-adjusted, calm and confident dog.
+Early socialisation also plays a big part in making sure that it grows up to be a well-adjusted, calm, and confident dog.

 The Hamiltonstovare is patient and gentle with children.
-However, it can also be slightly boisterous and as such should not be left unattended with toddlers as its size can easily topple over small kids.
+However, it can also be slightly boisterous and as such, it should not be left unattended with toddlers as its size can easily topple over small kids.
 Other dogs are not an issue with the Hamiltonstovare since it can get on well with them, but smaller animals such as cats and rabbits will appear as prey to this dog, especially if it has not been socialised or they were not raised together.

 Make sure to feed this large dog with top-quality dog food formulated for its size since it has different nutrient needs than small and medium breeds.
-Dry kibbles or homemade dog food with high animal protein (beef, lamb, chicken, and turkey) is recommended.
+Dry kibbles or home-made dog food with high animal protein (beef, lamb, chicken, and turkey) is recommended.

 Like any breed, the Hamiltonstovare requires considerable amount of exercise to be happy and healthy.
-For this active hound, at least two hours of physical and mental stimulation, making it an ideal breed for people with an active and outdoor lifestyle.
-Since Hamiltonstovares are scent hounds, they will follow any scent their nose captures so make sure they are within a securely fenced area such as the back garden or yard.
+For this active hound, it’s at least two hours of physical and mental stimulation, making it an ideal breed for people with an active and outdoor lifestyle.
+Since the Hamiltonstovare is a scent hound, it will follow any scent that its nose captures, so make sure that all physical activities are done within a securely fenced area such as the backyard or garden.

 Are you sure the Hamiltonstovare is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz